vcharco/gocli/Readme.md

 func main() {

-  // Here we declare the commands and their params commands := []gc.Command{
+  // Here we declare the commands and their params commands := []gc.Command {
-    // We may set a description to commands and params for the help {Name: "foo", Description: "Perform foo operations", Params: []gc.Param{
+    // We may set a description to commands and params for the help {Name: "foo", Description: "Perform foo operations", Params: []gc.Param {
-      // If no type defined, it wil be a flag (Ej: -f, --help, --get-history) {Name: "-f", Description: "foo flag"},
+      // If no type defined, it will be a flag (Ej: -f, --help, --get-history) {Name: "-f", Description: "foo flag"},
       // We set types for param validation (Ej: --foo foobar, --limit 20, -l 20) {Name: "--foo", Type: gc.Text},